-If possible each input should have its own current return (the odd numbered pins on these connectors) to maintain highest accuracy, however they may share ground connections in some cases to save wiring.
+If possible each input should have its own current return (the even numbered pins on these connectors) to maintain highest accuracy, however they may share ground connections in some cases to save wiring.
 Do not use the system ground as a return for the current loops when using an external supply, as it may cause errors and external 'ground fault' protectors may trip.
 Since each input is grounded the RFScada unit must be the only 'grounded' part of the current loop if several devices are in series in a 4-20mA loop.
-The resolution of each analog input is 10 Bits, or 0.09775%, representing 0.01955mA per bit.
-The overall accuracy is slightly less than this, as it also depends on parameters such as temperature variations, the voltage reference accuracy etc. There are several ways to supply 4-20mA signals and power to the RFScada units, the previous diagrams shows some possibilities.
+The hardware converter for each analog input measures at 12 Bit accuracy, but the readings are converted to 10 bit resolution for transmission (0.09775% accuracy, representing 0.01955mA per bit).
+There are several ways to supply 4-20mA signals and power to the RFScada units, the previous diagrams shows some possibilities.